Tech Portfolio Director Launches AI Consultancy 24 Hours After Bank Layoff

-Business Insider reports that Kristina Martinelli was laid off at 55 and, within 24 hours, launched an AI consultancy called coaigence, per an as-told-to interview published May 10, 2026.
-The piece describes Martinelli as a 56-year-old consultant with decades of corporate-technology experience and includes a direct quote in which she asked, "Do I stay in an industry that refuses to value my worth as an older worker with institutional knowledge?"
-Business Insider also reports that Martinelli built an AI tool that acted as a "sidekick" to accelerate client work and speed the launch of her business.
-Editorial analysis: Experienced practitioners can reuse domain expertise and lightweight AI assistants to productize services and reduce time-to-first-client.
+Business Insider reports that Kristina Martinelli — a former Technology Portfolio Director at a midsize Midwest bank with 20+ years across software development, M&A integration, and digital transformation — was laid off at 55 and, within 24 hours, launched an AI consultancy called coaigence, per an as-told-to interview published May 10, 2026.
+The piece describes Martinelli as a 56-year-old consultant with decades of corporate-technology experience and includes a direct quote: "Do I stay in an industry that refuses to value my worth as an older worker with institutional knowledge?"
+Business Insider also reports that Martinelli built an AI "sidekick" tool to accelerate client work and speed her business launch.
+Editorial analysis: Veteran technology executives can reuse deep domain expertise alongside lightweight AI assistants to productize services and reduce time-to-first-client.

 What happened

-Business Insider reports that Kristina Martinelli was laid off from a Midwest bank at 55 and started an AI consultancy named coaigence within 24 hours, according to an as-told-to interview published May 10, 2026.
-The article describes Martinelli as a 56-year-old AI consultant and includes a direct quote from her: "Do I stay in an industry that refuses to value my worth as an older worker with institutional knowledge?"
-Business Insider reports that Martinelli built an AI tool described as a "sidekick" that helped her automate work and launch quickly.
+Business Insider reports that Kristina Martinelli, a Technology Portfolio Director at a midsize Midwest bank with 20+ years across software development, M&A integration, and digital transformation across insurance, banking, and defense sectors, was laid off at 55 and started an AI consultancy named coaigence within 24 hours, according to an as-told-to interview published May 10, 2026.
+The article describes Martinelli as a 56-year-old AI consultant and includes a direct quote from her: *"Do I stay in an industry that refuses to value my worth as an older worker with institutional knowledge?"* Business Insider reports that Martinelli built an AI tool described as a "sidekick" that helped her automate work and launch quickly.

 Editorial analysis — technical context

-Industry-pattern observations: Entrepreneurs and small consultancies frequently assemble lightweight AI assistants, prompt-engineered workflows, and low-code integrations to automate repetitive client tasks.
+Industry-pattern observations: Technology executives with deep enterprise experience increasingly assemble lightweight AI assistants, prompt-engineered workflows, and low-code integrations to automate repetitive client tasks when launching consultancies.
 These lightweight systems typically combine off-the-shelf models, curated prompts, and simple retrieval or template logic to deliver immediate productivity gains without heavy engineering investment.

 Context and significance

-Industry context: Reporting on older professionals turning to entrepreneurship after displacement has grown as AI adoption reshapes job roles.
-For practitioners: the rapid route Martinelli describes - leveraging domain experience plus an automated "sidekick" - illustrates a low-friction path to offering billable services without building a full production ML stack.
+Industry context: Reporting on senior professionals turning to entrepreneurship after displacement has grown as AI adoption reshapes role definitions.
+For practitioners: the rapid route Martinelli describes — leveraging two decades of technology-leadership experience plus an automated "sidekick" — illustrates a low-friction path to offering billable services without building a full production ML stack.

 What to watch

-Observers should track whether practitioners publish reusable templates or sidekick patterns, whether boutique AI consultancies scale beyond one-person shops, and whether case studies emerge that quantify time or cost savings from these lightweight assistants.
+Observers should track whether practitioners publish reusable templates or sidekick patterns, whether boutique AI consultancies founded by veteran technology executives scale beyond one-person shops, and whether case studies emerge that quantify time or cost savings from these lightweight assistants.
 Business Insider's article focuses on one practitioner's experience and does not provide independent performance metrics for the tool Martinelli built.

 Source note

-All reported facts above are taken from the Business Insider feature dated May 10, 2026.
+All reported facts above are drawn from the Business Insider feature dated May 10, 2026.
+Clarification on Martinelli's prior title was provided directly by her in correspondence dated May 19, 2026.

 Scoring Rationale